TayThorian/MasterBookVault/README.md

 - TSR2144 - DMGR6 - The Complete Book of Villains
 - TSR9366 - ALQ1 - Golden Voyages
 - TSR9431 - ALQ2 - Assassin Mountain
+- TSR9432 - ALQ3 - A Dozen And One Adventures
 - TSR9433 - ALQ4 - Secrets of the Lamp
 - TSR9440 - ALQ5 - Ruined Kingdoms
 - TSR9467 - ALQ6 - Cities Of Bone